-The Real News Network (TRNN) – (Alternative News) “The Real News Network (TRNN) is a non-profit, viewer-supported daily video-news and documentary service.
+The Real News – (Alternative News) “The Real News is a non-profit, viewer-supported daily video-news and documentary service.
 We don’t accept advertising, and we don’t accept government or corporate funding.
-TRNN is sustained by viewer donations and earned revenue.”
+RN is sustained by viewer donations and earned revenue.

-Since 2007, we have produced more than 7,000 stories that have been viewed more than 100 million times.
+Since 2007, [they] have produced more than 7,000 stories that have been viewed more than 100 million times.
 The next phase of development is the move to television.
-We will compete with cable news for an audience in the millions.
+We will compete with cable news for an audience in the millions.”

 What’s News and Who’s a Newsmaker?

 [Their] perspective on reporting the news is guided by an editorial approach that seeks facts and doesn’t bow to pressure.
 In everything we produce, we ask:

 What’s news?
 We cover the big stories of the day, but we broaden the definition of what’s important: the movements for working peoples’ rights, for peace, for the health of our planet, and against racism – are news.

 Who’s a newsmaker?
 We don’t just cover people in high office or limit news to the partisan horse race for power.
 We think that people who fight for human rights and work for solutions are newsmakers.

 What matters to a mass audience?
 We combine sizzle with substance, understanding that craft and entertainment values are critical to winning a large audience.
 We strive to answer the questions: “Why is this happening to me?” and “What can I do about it?”.
 TRNN programming provides facts and context to help people advance their interests.